KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 ## Intro
 >The core specifications for XMPP are developed at the Internet Engineering Task Force (IETF) - see [RFC 6120](https://datatracker.ietf.org/doc/rfc6120/), [RFC 6121](https://datatracker.ietf.org/doc/rfc6121/), and [RFC 7622](https://datatracker.ietf.org/doc/rfc7622/) (along with a WebSocket binding defined in [RFC 7395](https://datatracker.ietf.org/doc/rfc7395/))

 Prosody - the service powering KodeNet XMPP/Jabber communication services is customized to use _modules_, synonymous to _plugins_ to add features and functionality.
-These modules are defined by their respected XMPP specification.
+These modules are defined by their respective XMPP specification.
 We will be highlighting some of the more common modules that are loaded and available for KodeNet XMPP users.

 ## Modules